pmb59/diffNGS/README.md

-This is a modified version of function narrowpeaksDiff.R of the Bioconductor package "NarrowPeaks: Shape-based Analysis of Variation in ChIP-seq using Functional PCA" http://bioconductor.org/packages/devel/bioc/html/NarrowPeaks.html An application of the package for Arabidopsis datasets is described in \ref{Mateos, Madrigal, et al. (2015) Genome Biology: 16:31}{}.
+This is a modified version of function narrowpeaksDiff.R of the Bioconductor package "NarrowPeaks: Shape-based Analysis of Variation in ChIP-seq using Functional PCA" http://bioconductor.org/packages/devel/bioc/html/NarrowPeaks.html An application of the package for Arabidopsis datasets is described in <a href="http://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0597-1"> Mateos, Madrigal, et al. (2015) **Genome Biology**: 16:31 </a>.

 <h5>Contact:</h5>
 The code is still under active development, and I welcome biology and computational scientists for all kinds of collaborations and communications.
 Please feel free to contact Dr. Pedro Madrigal at pmb59(AT)cam.ac.uk if you have any question.